mtl-lan/1160_TeamProject/README.md

 From the analysis of the different steps, we conclude:

 1. If we collect only students' previous grade (G1 and G2), we can build up a good prediction model to predict students' final grade.
-2. The above conclusion doesn't mean this dataset has no research value.
+2. The above conclusion doesn't mean this data set has no research value.
 Because from the data visualization, we get a lot of interesting findings.
 Although these findings are not always to do with academic score, they still show the value of social research: the differences in learning between boys and girls can provide better educational ideas for parents and schools.
 Maybe boys need more exercise than just extending study time to improve performance.
 And for boys and girls in different subjects, can schools or families provide different help.
 For children who do not like to socialize, they can properly develop their social skills, which will help improve their academic performance, but parents and school need to supervise problems such as alcoholism caused by improper socialization, etc.
 3. Predicting student next academic score with previous academic is definately the most effective and low-cost method.
 However, as a more in-depth study of the factors affecting a student's performance, this data did not find the most important features.

-Suggest: Based on the above research analysis, we think that in data collection, it should consider the student's 'IQ', 'EQ', or 'comminication ability', etc. These may be important factors that affect a student's academic performance.
+Suggest: Based on the above research analysis, we think that in data collection, it should consider the student's 'IQ', 'EQ', or 'communication ability', etc. These may be important factors that affect a student's academic performance.
 In the future, We hope to be able to make accurate predictions of students' academic performance when there is no grades related information.

 ### References
 All of the links